DecisionsDev/odm-docker-kubernetes/authentication/Keycloak/README_FINE_GRAIN_PERMISSION.md

   By default, the SCIM Groups and Users Endpoints require authentication.

-  ![SCIM Resources Tab](images/scim_resources.png)

-  Now, let's configure these endpoints to authorize authenticated users that have the rtsAdministrators role.
+  Now, let us configure these endpoints to authorize authenticated users that have the rtsAdministrators role.
 In the ODM client application, we will use the client_credentials flow using the "service-account-odm" service account having assigned the rtsAdministrators role.
 We just have to configure authorization for the "Get" endpoint as the ODM SCIM Import is a read only mode and doesn't need the other endpoints (Create, Update, Delete).

+  ![SCIM Resources Tab](images/scim_resources.png)

   - Select the **Resource Type** tab
     - Click **Group** inside the table